Children’s Law Centre

 Mental Health Review Tribunal (MHRT) for Northern Ireland

 NIJAC is inviting applications for the office of Fee Paid Medical Member of the Mental Health Review Tribunal for Northern Ireland.
 The scheme is open to applications and completed applications must be received by NIJAC no later than 12 noon on Monday 22 October 2018.
-For further details in respect of this opportunity and to apply online please click here.

 College Welcomes President to Belfast